 You should avoid going over one page with your supervisor cover letter.
 Aim to keep it concise and relevant to the specifics of the position.
 For instance, if you were applying to be a retail supervisor, you may want to narrow in on abilities like floor planning and customer experience optimization.

-Format your cover letter like you would when writing professional correspondence to company leaders.
+When writing a cover letter, format it like you would when writing professional correspondence to company leaders.
 You should use 11-12 point Arial or Times New Roman font, have well-defined paragraphs with key information, and clearly write your name, contact info, and position at the top.